 Rail ServiceThe Amtrak passenger train terminal is at 800 N.W.
 Sixth Ave.; phone (800) 872-7245.

-TaxisCabs must be hired by phone or at taxi stations in front of major hotels, although a few will answer a hail from the street in the downtown business district.
-Some of the larger companies include Broadway Cab Co., (503) 333-3333; and Radio Cab, (503) 227-1212.
+TaxisCabs must be hired by phone or at taxi stations, although a few will answer a hail from the street in the downtown business district.
+Companies include Broadway Cab Co., (503) 333-3333; and Radio Cab, (503) 227-1212.
 Fares are metered.
-Most taxi services charge $2.50 for one person for the first .1 mile then $2.60 for each additional mile and a $1 fee for each additional passenger.
+Most taxi services charge $3-$5 for one person for the first .1 mile then $2.60 for each additional mile and a $1 fee for each additional passenger.